kuzzleio/documentation-old/src/guide/essentials/data-validation.md

 ## Advanced Validation

-If the basic validation functionality doesn't meet your requirements, you can take advantage of the [filtering DSL]({{ site_base_path }}kuzzle-dsl) to create complex validation specifications.
+If the basic validation functionality doesn't meet your requirements, you can take advantage of [Koncorde]({{ site_base_path }}kuzzle-dsl) to create complex validation specifications.

 <aside class="notice">
-This is the same DSL used to create real-time subscriptions.
+Koncorde is the same component used to create real-time subscriptions.
 </aside>

-The idea is simple: use the DSL to specify a filter that can be used to validate documents.
-For example, here we ensure that at least one of the fields `price` or `vatPrice` exists by placing a DSL filter in the `validators` field of the validation schema:
+The idea is simple: use Koncorde to specify a filter that can be used to validate documents.
+For example, here we ensure that at least one of the fields `price` or `vatPrice` exists by placing a filter in the `validators` field of the validation schema:

 ```json
 {